prrao87/prrao87.github.io/content/posts/embedded-db-1/index.md

 ### Goals of KùzuDB

 The goals and vision of Kùzu are very well articulated in their blog post[^7], but the main summary is that it's designed to be a fast, scalable and easy-to-use solution for graph data science, graph machine learning (via frameworks like PyTorch Geometric) and analytics on very large graphs (upwards of 100M nodes and 1B edges).
-It's very well-integrated with the Python data science ecosystem, with client libraries in C++, Rust, Node.js, Java, Rust, and of course, Python.
+It's very well-integrated with the Python data science ecosystem, with client libraries in C++, Rust, Node.js, Java and of course, Python.

 {{<figure src="embedded-db-kuzudb.png" caption="Where Kùzu sits in the graph data science & ML Stack">}}